 The University of Cincinnati Medical Center (formerly University Hospital) is the principal training site for inpatient consultation-liaison psychiatry, neurology, and emergency medicine for FMP residents.
 It is the home to dozens of nationally-ranked residency programs.
 This hospital has over 900 beds and serves both as the primary provider of indigent care and tertiary-level care for people living in the tri-state region (Ohio-Kentucky-Indiana).

-In 2012, UCMC leased and renovated three floors of Deaconess Hospital and established a new home for its' psychiatric services.
-The 72-bed psychiatric hospital is located directly across from the University of Cincinnati's main campus and roughly one mile from UCMC headquarters.
-Deaconess Hospital is the principal training site for inpatient adult psychiatry, inpatient geriatric psychiatry, and emergency psychiatry.
+In 2016, UCMC purchased and renovated two floors of the former Jewish Hospital, now the Ridgeway Pavilion, and established a new home for its psychiatric services.
+The 40-bed psychiatric hospital is located directly across from the University of Cincinnati Medical Center.
+Ridgeway is the principal training site for inpatient adult psychiatry, inpatient geriatric psychiatry, and emergency psychiatry.
 Within the hospital, the region's only Psychiatric Emergency Services (PES) operates and provides residents with unique, high-quality training in managing urgent psychiatric issues.
 It is generally regarded as one of the busiest psychiatric emergency rooms in the country.
 All residents do rotations in emergency psychiatry during the first two years and cover shifts during the outpatient (fourth) year.
-The hospital's three inpatient psychiatric units -- two adult and one geriatric -- are all team-based, resident teaching services with facutly oversight for inpatient rotations.
+The hospital's two inpatient psychiatric units and Behavioral Intensive Care Unit are all team-based, resident teaching services with faculty oversight for inpatient rotations.
 Teams consist of an attending physician, social worker, resident physician and medical students.
-During inpatient months, residents are also paired with another attending physician who provides off-ward supervision in order to complement the strengths of the ward attending.

 Central Clinic at Logan Hall: Outpatient Psychiatry